kaylwin/Linear-Algebra-Matrix-Site/README.md

 Does basic matrix calculations.
 Warning!
 Eigen values function does not check if they are actually eigen values it just pulls up possibillities

-use pip install django to install django
+use pip install django to install django.

 In order to run this project, cd into the src directory and type:
       python manage.py runserver
 Then navigate to localhost:8000/Matrix in your browser to view this project